 Tami Pohjola is one of the great emerging talents among young Finnish violinists.
 She has already won both international and national competitions and performed around Europe.
 She has been praised for her secure technique and her tonally and emotionally wide-ranging expression.
 Her humble attitude to music has won over audiences internationally.
 She won the first prize in the International Dinu Lipatti Violin Competition in 2019 and in the Kuopio Violin Competition in 2015.
 She also won the International Young Musician Competition in Estonia in 2009 and was second in the Juhani Heinonen Violin Competition in Jyväskylä, in the Junior Category in 2009 and as a Seniorin 2012.

 Tami Pohjola started playing the violin when she was three years old and she studied with Grazyna Zeranska-Gebert in the Espoo Music Institute and then with Réka Szilvay at the Sibelius Academy.
-Since then, Tami has studied at the University of Music and Performing Arts Munich with Mi-kyung Lee and currently she studies in Zion at Haute École de Musique Valais with Janine Jansen.
-Pohjola plays a Guadagnini violin (1754) owned by the Finnish Cultural Foundation.
+Since then, Pohjola has studied at the University of Music and Performing Arts Munich with Mi-kyung Lee and currently she studies in Sion at Haute École de Musique Valais with Janine Jansen.
+Tami Pohjola plays a Guadagnini violin (1754) owned by the Finnish Cultural Foundation.